ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.8.2.
 AWS::CloudFormation::Init

 **cfn-init** is a helper script installed on EC2 OS.
 This is a simple configuration management system.

 - User Data is procedural and run by the OS line by line.
 - cfn-init can be procedural, but can also be desired state.
   - Can specify particular versions of packages.
 It will ensure things are configured to that end state.
   - Can manipulate OS groups and users.
   - Can download sources and extract them using authentication.

 This is executed as any other command by being passed into the instance as part of the user data and retrieves its directives from the CloudFormation stack and you define this data in the CloudFormation template called `AWS::CloudFormation::Init`.

 #### 1.8.2.1. cfn-init explained

-Starts off with a **CloudFormation template**.
+* Starts off with a **CloudFormation template**.
 This has a logical resource within it which is to create an EC2 instance.
   This has a specific section called `Metadata`.
-This then passes in the information passed in as `UserData`. cfn-init gets variables passed into the user data by CloudFormation.
+This then passes in the information passed in as `UserData`. cfn-init gets variables passed into the user data by CloudFormation template.

-It knows the desired state and can work towards a final configuration.
+* It knows the desired state and can work towards a final configuration.
 This can monitor the user data and change things as the EC2 data changes.

+* Check **/var/log/cfn-init-cmd.log** for commands used.

 #### 1.8.2.2.
 CreationPolicy and Signals

 If you pass in user data, there is no way for CloudFormation to know if the EC2 instance was provisioned properly.
 It may be marked as complete, but the instance could be broken.

 A **CreationPolicy** is something which is added to a logical resource inside a CloudFormation template.
 You create it and supply a timeout value.

-This waits for a signal from the resource itself before moving to a create complete state.
+This waits for a signal from the resource itself (cfn-signal) before moving to a create complete state.

 ### 1.8.3.
 EC2 Instance Roles

 IAM roles are the best practice ways for services to be granted permissions.
 EC2 instance roles are roles that an instance can assume and anything running in that instance has the permissions that role grants.

 Starts with an IAM role with a permissions policy.
 EC2 instance role allows the EC2 service to assume that role.

 The **instance profile** is the item that allows the permissions to get inside the instance.
 When you create an instance role in the console, an instance profile is created with the same name.

 When IAM roles are assumed, you are provided temporary roles based on the permission assigned to that role.
-These credentials are passed through instance **meta-data**.
+These credentials are passed through instance via **meta-data**.

 EC2 and the secure token service ensure the credentials never expire.

-Key facts
+##### Key facts

 - Credentials are inside meta-data
   - iam/security-credentials/role-name